 The Corporation recognizes the benefits of diversity within its Board of Directors, at the senior management level and all levels of the organization.
-Due to its size, industry sector and the number of Board of Directors members and management, the Corporation has not adopted a formal written policy on the search for and selection of members of Designated Groups as directors and members of senior management.
+Due to its size, industry sector and the number of Board of Directors members and management, the Corporation has not adopted a formal written policy relating to the identification and nomination of directors and senior management from members of Designated Groups.
 The Corporation does not believe that a formal policy would enhance the representation of Designated Groups on the Board of Directors beyond the current recruitment and selection process.